xullnn/ls_pull_over_push/230/answers.md

 What is 'namespace' of an event in jQuery?
 How to use it?

 answer: A namespace is a further identifier for a specific event, in contrast to the general ones such as `click` and `submit`.
-For example, an event being named with `click.remove` is bound to an anchor, this event can be pinpoint by the exact name `click.bob`, it can also be found by `click` but along with many other `click` events being bound to this anchor.
+For example, an event being named with `click.remove` is bound to an anchor, this event can be pinpointed by the exact name `click.remove`, it can also be found by `click` but along with many other `click` events being bound to this anchor.
 This is useful when we have multiple events bound to a single element and we have the need to handle one of the event separately.
 For example, we want to `off()` one of the `click` event on the element while keeping the others unchanged.

 How many times will the callback be invoked if we click on the anchor multiple times?